Permutrees: Permutreehedra

 \subsubsection{Parallel facets}

-\enlargethispage{.3cm} It is known that the permutahedron~$\Perm$ has $2^{n-1}-1$ pairs of parallel facets, while all associahedra~$\Asso[\decoration]$ of C.~Hohlweg and C.~Lange~\cite{HohlwegLange, LangePilaud} as well as the parallelepiped~$\Para$ have~$n-1$ pairs of parallel facets.
-This extends to all permutreehedra.
+It is known that the permutahedron~$\Perm$ has $2^{n-1}-1$ pairs of parallel facets, while all associahedra~$\Asso[\decoration]$ of C.~Hohlweg and C.~Lange~\cite{HohlwegLange, LangePilaud} as well as the parallelepiped~$\Para$ have~$n-1$ pairs of parallel facets.
+This property extends to all permutreehedra as follows.

 \begin{proposition} Consider a decoration~$\decoration \in \Decorations^n$, assume without loss of generality that~$\decoration_1 \ne \noneCirc{}$ and~$\decoration_n \ne \noneCirc{}$, let~$1 = u_0, u_1, \dots, u_{v-1}, u_v = n$ be the positions in~$\decoration$ such that~${\decoration_{u_i} \ne \noneCirc{}}$, and let~$n_i = u_i-u_{i-1}-1$ be the sizes of the (possibly empty) blocks of~$\noneCirc{}$ in~$\decoration$.
 Then the permutreehedron~$\Permutreehedron$ has